Nickelodeon Rewind: On demand

-Nick Rewind began airing on demand in 2010 on Comcast.
+In 2010, Nick Rewind became available as a subcategory within Nickelodeon's on demand section on Comcast digital cable.
 It was later added to Verizon Fios, DirecTV and Cablevision.
-Shows include CatDog, Doug, The Angry Beavers, The Fairly OddParents, Hey Arnold!, and Rugrats.
+Shows included CatDog, Doug, The Angry Beavers, The Fairly OddParents, Hey Arnold!, and Rugrats, featuring a limited selection of episodes which were rotated periodically.
+In early-2025, Nick Rewind and all related shows were removed from Nickelodeon's on demand selections.

 2019 programming block

 In March 2011, Keith Dawkins, Senior VP and General Manager for Nicktoons and TeenNick, announced that TeenNick would air a television block called "The '90s Are All That" that began airing on July 25, 2011.
 Nickelodeon made this surprising move in response to overpowering demand from fans who want to re-live their favorite childhood shows.
 1990’s Nickelodeon programming has 9 million fans on Facebook alone.
-The block airs nightly from 10:00pm to 6:00am EST. Shows airing on the block (as of February 2021) are currently all animated series, including Hey Arnold!, Rugrats, The Wild Thornberrys, Doug, and Rocko's Modern Life.
+The block aired nightly from 10:00pm to 6:00am EST. Shows that last aired on the block were all animated series, including Hey Arnold!, Rugrats, The Wild Thornberrys, Doug, and Rocko's Modern Life.
 Live-action series from the 1980s, 1990s and early-mid 2000s have previously aired on the block.

 On March 18, 2019, the block rebranded to "NickRewind", indirectly reviving the brand until its discontinuation on January 31, 2022.